developer-friendly/blog/docs/posts/2024/0018-ory-keto.md

     class Owner,Edit,Read permission;
 ```

-Let's explain some of the higlights of this diagram before putting it all into
+Let's explain some of the highlights of this diagram before putting it all into
 code.

 - [x] There are two groups of entities in our system, one identity in each.